All individuals must be present in the library to obtain or renew a library card, regardless of age or residency.

-If you are a resident at any of these listed locations, which are all part of the Libraries of Middlesex Consortium, you should obtain a card through your home library.
+If you are a resident at any of these locations, which are all part of the Libraries of Middlesex Automated Consortium (LMxAC), you should obtain a card through your home library.
 This card can then be used to borrow materials at Piscataway Library.
-If you have a card outside of Middlesex County at any of the libraries listed here, you must bring your home library card with you, along with your ID and proof of residency, to obtain borrowing privileges at Piscataway Library.
-Any LMxAC library can renew privileges for resident cardholders with proper identification and proof of address.
+If you have a card outside of Middlesex County at any of the libraries listed here, you must bring your home library card with you, along with your ID and proof of residency, to registered for borrowing privileges at Piscataway Library.

 PISCATAWAY EMPLOYEES & STUDENTS